Glaucoma: The Leading Cause of Blindness in the US

 Angle-closure glaucoma is more common in Asia than in Western countries.
 It is also sometimes called chronic angle-closure glaucoma or narrow-angle glaucoma.
 This type of glaucoma is marked by the drain space between your cornea and iris narrowing.
 This can cause your intraocular pressure to suddenly buildup.
 Farsightedness and cataracts are also associated with this type of glaucoma.

 What are the symptoms of glaucoma?

+There are multiple forms of glaucoma.
+The one people are most familiar with would be the chronic open angle glaucoma.
+When the pressure inside the eye remains high it can cause retinal cell death which leads to lost vision.
 Glaucoma doesn’t usually display any symptoms in the early stages, which is why early detection during yearly eye exams is essential.

 The following are some common symptoms of glaucoma: